 ‘Move Through The Dawn’ is the new album from The Coral, out now Ignition Records.
 The album contains the singles ‘Sweet Release’, ‘Eyes Like Pearls’ and ‘Reaching Out For A Friend’.

-Since their debut EP release in 2001 the band have sold over a million UK albums, with five reaching the Top 10 including 2003’s chart-topping Magic and Medicine.
-Their eight Top 40 singles include Dreaming Of You, In The Morning, Pass It On, and Don’t Think You’re The First.
+Since their debut EP release in 2001 The Coral have sold over a million UK albums, with five reaching the Top 10 including 2003’s chart topping ‘Magic and Medicine’.
+Their eight Top 40 singles include ‘Dreaming Of You’, ‘In The Morning’, ‘Pass It On’, and ‘Don’t Think You’re The First’.

 After taking a five-year break, the Hoylake five-piece returned recharged in 2016 with the psychedelic, riff-heavy ‘Distance Inbetween’.
 Now with ‘Move Through The Dawn’ they have come back with an album filled with perfectly crafted songs: melodic, hopeful.
 A key influence was Phil Spector’s 70s albums with The Ramones and Dion; albums that brought a big sound while still holding onto a sense of innocence.
 The band also cite early Bob Marley, ELO and even the Traveling Wilburys as inspirations, while a simple lyrical and philosophical theme runs throughout: trying to find something real in a world that seems more artificial by the day.
 ‘Move Through The Dawn’ is also, in true Coral fashion, eccentric.
 It is informed by 60s and 70s music but hardly beholden to it, and very much with its own character.